-Grants.gov requires the Applicant organizations to hash single-project and multi-project as well as each submission attachment in order to ensure proper delivery of the submission to the agency.
+Grants.gov requires the Applicant organizations to hash each submission attachment in order to ensure proper delivery of the submission to the agency.

 Secure Hash Algorithm-1 (SHA-1) Hashing

-Grants.gov requires the Applicant organizations to hash the <grant:Forms> XML node for single-project submissions and the <mpgrant:ApplicationPackage> XML node for multi-project submissions along with each submission attachment.
+As of June 16, 2018 with Release 16.2.1, Grants.gov no longer requires the Applicant organizations to hash the <grant:Forms> XML node for single-project submissions and the <mpgrant:ApplicationPackage> XML node for multi-project submissions along with each submission attachment.
 When creating the attachment XML, it is important to specify "SHA-1" in the Global Schema "glob:hashAlgorithm" attribute.
 If a value other than SHA-1 is received in the XML, Grants.gov will reject the application.
 The next sections describe the process in greater detail.

 This section clarifies the process of sending attachments to Grants.gov.
 The Attachments schema is required when adding attachments to a S2S grant application package.
 The schema containing the AttachedFileDataType can be accessed by the URL:

 The schema contains a field named FileLocation.
 This element represents the Content-ID (CID) for the attachment, which is a unique value for identifying the associated attachment.
 The href attribute of the FileLocation element should be populated with the CID.
 The CID (the FileLocation href attribute value) in the schema should match the FileContentId element contained in the GrantsCommonElements:Attachment element.
 The GrantsCommonElements schema can be accessed by the URL: